zBreeez3y/Workout-Vid-Selector/README.md

 # Workout-Vid-Selector
-A simple script written in Python3 that selects random videos off playlists from the Youtube channel "Workout" and emails them to you on your schedule.
+My first script written in Python3 that selects random workout videos off different playlists (depending on the day) from the Youtube channel "Workout" and emails them to you on your schedule.

 ## What is Workout-Vid-Selector?